onyx-platform/onyx-examples/terminal-reduce-task/README.md

 # terminal-reduce-task

-Demonstrates how to use a reduce task as a terminal node in a workflow.
+Demonstrates how to use a `:reduce` task as a terminal node in a workflow.

 # How to run